bowo-prasetyo/forkbuild/docs/Architecture.md

 decided will commit.

 AlignmentPanel (ui/components/AlignmentPanel.js), added 0.1.48, is the
-compact alignment/distribution surface hosted by both views: nine alignment buttons (world-axis edges/centers) and three center- distribution buttons.
+compact alignment/distribution surface: nine alignment buttons (world-axis edges/centers, never camera directions) and three center- distribution buttons.
 It knows the operation identifiers ('x-min' … 'z-max', 'x'/'y'/'z') and nothing about the geometry underneath — the application layer decides what they mean.
-Enable/disable mirrors the operation requirements (alignment needs 2+, distribution 3+); no keyboard shortcuts in this milestone by design.
+Enable/disable mirrors the operation requirements (alignment needs 2+, distribution 3+).
+No keyboard shortcuts — a scoped command palette belongs to 0.1.50.

+NumericTransformPanel (ui/components/NumericTransformPanel.js), added
+0.1.49, is the numeric input surface — an input surface, NOT a mode.
+There is no "numeric mode" application state anywhere: the panel parses exact intent (via TransformInput) and hands one structured intent per Apply to the session's applyNumericTransform.
+X/Y/Z + rotation fields, Absolute/Offset toggle, Apply/Clear; Enter applies, Escape clears (both stopped locally so the global Escape-clears-selection handler never fires from panel typing); empty fields mean "unchanged"; invalid fields block the whole Apply and nothing reaches the transform layer.
+Disabled with no selection.
+Fields clear after a successful apply — the panel is a "next operation" surface, not a live property editor.

 world-layout/